hboudar/42cursus-git_next_line/README.md

 	It means that you should be able to call get_next_line() to read from fd 3, then fd 4, then 5, then once again 3, once again 4, and so forth...

-**1. Using it in your code**

-To use the function in your code, simply include its header:
+**1. To use the function in your code, simply include its header:**

 ```C
 #include "get_next_line_bonus.h"